South Carolina mountain lake escape

 Devils Fork State Park

 Plan a trip to Devils Fork State Park, the only public access point to Lake Jocassee in South Carolina.
 Find the best things to do, where to stay, and how to make the most of this mountain-lake escape.
-Start with Lake Jocassee, then choose the stay, meals, activities, and arrival details that fit the trip.
+From there, let stays, meals, views, and arrival choices support the place instead of crowding it.

 Only public access to Lake Jocassee, with 20 lakeside villas, 59 standard campsites, 25 walk-in tent sites, and boat access to waterfalls and coves.